iPollo/iPollo/README.md

 💡 &nbsp;I am a lover of technology and coffee, also known as Henry or iPollo (pronounced Apolo).\
 🎓 &nbsp;I'm currently studying Computer Science, specifically focusing on Software Engineering.\
-✍️ &nbsp;I've been working with Audiovisual Production and Graphic Design, but primarily in the development of games and desktop applications.\
+✍️ &nbsp;I've been working with Audiovisual Production, Graphic Design and mainly with development of games and desktop applications.\
 📄 &nbsp;In my free time i am usually working in Music Production, or in Hackathons looking to contribute with my knowledge across the world.\
 ✉️ &nbsp;You can contact me through my email whenever you want for a project, question or even a coffee..\